Skip to navigation Skip to content

 In Customer First

-• Go to the JSP Start Date Calculator (NDC) screen, key 'P' in the Exempt: field.
+• Go to the JSP Start Date Calculator (NDC) screen, key 'P' in the Exempt field.
 This field can only be coded when the customer is recorded as a single principal carer

-• Note: if an exemption from the NARWP applies, the customer may be entitled to FTB, PPL, DAP or CA
+• Record the reason for the exemption in a DOC.
+Note: if an exemption from the NARWP applies, the customer may be entitled to FTB, PPL or CA

 • Continue to assess the claim.
 If the claim rejects NIA (Not in Australia) phone Centrelink International Services